Preparing for your appointmentBy Mayo Clinic staff

 - Write down key personal information, including any recent changes or stressors in your life.

 - Take a family member or friend along.
-Churg-Strauss is a complicated disorder, and it can be helpful to have another person who can help remember something that you forgot or missed.
+Churg-Strauss syndrome is a complicated disorder, and it can be helpful to have another person who can help remember something that you forgot or missed.

 - Write down questions that you want to ask your doctor.